Digging deeper...HERShovel™ for Women

 - Lower center of gravity

-This means a tool that is “ergonomic” for men is not necessary ergonomic (comfortable, safe, efficient and easy to use) for women.
+This means a tool that is “ergonomic” for men is not necessarily ergonomic (comfortable, safe, efficient and easy to use) for women.

 Hergonomic is a term trademarked by Green Heron Tools.
 Why?